This article aims to provide a motivation to start traveling. Here are some of the reasons why I travel.

 So, I challenged myself with the question and aimed to come up with 101 reasons.
 It took me several days to fill up the list.
-However, I enjoyed a lot the process and the end result.
+However, I enjoyed the process and the end result.
 In a way, it made me fall in love with travel even more.
-And more important, there are lot of reasons that benefit me and others.
+And more important, there are a lot of reasons that benefit me and others.

 Here are my reasons:

 3. Walk over different shades of sand.

 4. Be more polite.

 5. Order food by pointing at it.